(pronounced “Kestra” from OR-CHESTRA)

 Carnival of the Creatures:

 Looks at how we use music to represent different animals and creatures.
-Helps children to interact artistically with movement and singing.
+Helps children to interact artistically with movement, singing and identifying creatures.

 Noises from Nature

 Focuses on music with a nature theme on a variety of instruments.
-Helps children to interact artistically with movement and singing.
+Helps children to interact artistically with movement and singing and building a soundscape.

 Stories with Sounds